alexk49/task-journal/README.md

 tj -mv source-file ITEM# [OPT destfile]
 ```

-Move allows you to move task from todo to today file.
-Or from today to todo.
+If no destination file is given then defaults are only set for the todo file and the today file.

+If source is todo then destination is today file.
+If today file is source then todo is destination.

 ```
 Move from today file to todo file: